 - Policy Requirements

-For FY21 Portfolio grants, every grantee will be required to attest to the following:
+Starting in FY21, every Portfolio grantee is required to attest to the following:

 - Your organization has a policy on Sexual Harassment,

 - Your Board of Directors annually approves an organization policy on ethics and best practices for boards.
 This needs to be formally approved by your Board, and you will need to provide the date that the board voted.

 - This attestation will be included in the FY21 CIP Annual Report.
 An organization that does not have these policies in place by that time will have a “Hold” on their grant contract for the following year.

 See the “Temporary Changes to Grant Requirements” for updated information.

 The Portfolio engagement requirement is an opportunity to build capacity, to expand your relationship with Mass Cultural Council, and to have honest conversations about the challenges and opportunities facing organizations and the cultural sector.
 Portfolio engagement also provides professional development opportunities for leaders from Portfolio organizations.
 It is comprised of two components:

 - Service to the Grantee: Required for all Portfolio grantees.

 Service to the Grantee engagements are focused on your organization’s needs and interests.
 Mass Cultural Council will work with your organization to identify which engagement structure best addresses your current needs.
 Mass Cultural Council will make the final decision of which of the possible engagement activities will meet the requirement.